Agentless Hosts

 • SSH2: The standard, supported version of the SSH protocol.

-6. In the Type of Key to Generate area, select one of the following types of SSH keys:
+6. In the Type of Key to Generate area, select one of the following SSH key types:

 • RSA